Call for projects with Austria and Israel

-In addition, a b2Match Platform for Austria-Israel Eureka call is at your disposal, whereby a continuous virtual matchmaking of companies and organisations is possible between June and September.
+A b2Match Platform for Austria-Israel Eureka call is at your disposal, whereby a continuous virtual matchmaking of companies and organisations is possible between September 2023 and February 2024.

 Please contact your national funding body for further information and support.
 You will find the contacts below in the section “Funding conditions and rules per national funding body”.

 - Austria (FFG - Austrian Research Promotion Agency): Grant of up to 60% of eligible project costs for small companies, up to 50% of the eligible costs for medium-sized companies or up to 40% of the eligible costs for large companies.

 - Israel (Innovation Israel): The support is in the form of a conditional grant amounting generally up to 50% (+ regional incentives for companies located in a "development zone") of the eligible R&D budget.